TypeScript SDK for Building MCP Servers with type-safe decorators and streamable HTTP support

 In 2025, MCP has matured as the open standard for connecting AI agents to external tools.
 LeanMCP SDK addresses production gaps with TypeScript decorators, compile-time safety, and zero-boilerplate deployment.

-Yet, while basic implementations are simple, production-grade servers demand robust handling of auth, multi-tenancy, and observability—often requiring weeks of custom code.
+Yet, while basic implementations are simple, production-grade servers need proper auth, multi-tenancy, and observability - often requiring weeks of custom code.

 LeanMCP SDK addresses this gap: a TypeScript/Node.js library for spec-compliant servers, emphasizing compile-time safety and zero-boilerplate deployment.
 Actively maintained (latest commit: Dec 15, 2025), it's MIT-licensed and integrates with our serverless platform at leanmcp.com.